 As a leader in the UK municipal drinking water sector, the atg UV Technology package designs fully comply with the requirements of WIMES 801.B, the DWI 2010 UV Disinfection Guidelines and the validation requirements of the US EPA UVDGM (2006).

-Designed to meet the requirements of the UK DWI (Drinking Water Inspectorate) February 2010 Guidelines on UV Disinfection for Potable Water Supplies, theatg UV Technology design provides a range of self-contained, mobile and fully equipped drinking water plants that are suitable for both temporary use, and long term installations.
+Designed to meet the requirements of the UK DWI’s (Drinking Water Inspectorate) Guidelines on the use of UV Disinfection for Potable Water Supplies, our design provides a range of self-contained, mobile and fully equipped drinking water plants that are suitable for both temporary use, and long term installations.

 atg UV Technology can provide both standard ‘off-the-shelf’ UV systems that will accommodate temporary drinking water projects from 100 m3/hr to 1000 m³/hr, to more specialist and bespoke containerised UV plants, that have a primary disinfection capacity (40 mJ/cm² RED) of 2,000 m³/hr, offering water companies the ability to react quickly to sites currently not using UV disinfection when emergencies such as Cryptosporidium outbreaks occur.

-As a leader in the UK municipal drinking water sector, the atg UV Technology package designs fully comply with the requirements of WIMES 801.B and the DWI 2010 UV Disinfection Guidelines and include all the necessary equipment and design features such as required to operate a modern UV drinking water facility.
-A typical packaged solution from atg UV Technology includes:
+As a leader in the UK municipal drinking water sector, our package designs fully comply with the requirements of WIMES 801.B and the DWI 2010 UV Disinfection Guidelines and include all the necessary equipment and design features such as required to operate a modern UV drinking water facility.
+Our typical packaged solution includes:

 Advanced Oxidation Process (AOP) provides a solution for the treatment and removal of chemical contaminants, trace organics and micro pollutants from drinking water in order to meet the new EU Priority Substances Directive (2013/39/EC), a new ‘daughter directive’ of the widely established Water Framework Directive (2000/60/EC) that will affect all European member states.